MarelisAdlatus/setup-flutter/README.md

 Then restart PowerShell to load updated environment variables.

----

 ## 🧪 Verification

-After running the script, you can verify the setup with:
+After running the script, verify the setup with:

 ```bash
 flutter doctor